 Step-by-Step: How to File on EmaraTax and Claim the Waiver

-Follow these steps in order.
-If something goes wrong, this sequence will help you identify exactly where the issue is.
+Follow these steps in sequence.
+If something goes wrong, this will help you to identify which step it occurred in.

 Step 1: Log Into EmaraTax via UAEPass